Jackie Baillie

 Dame Jacqueline Marie Baillie (' Barnes; born 15 January 1964) is a Scottish politician who has served as Deputy Leader of the Scottish Labour Party since 2020.
 She has been Member of the Scottish Parliament (MSP) for the Dumbarton constituency since 1999.
-She also served as acting Leader of the Scottish Labour Party in 2017 and again in 2021.
+She also served as acting Leader of the Scottish Labour Party in 2017, 2021, and in 2026.

 Born in British Hong Kong, Baillie was educated at St Anne's School, Windermere before studying at Cumbernauld College and the University of Strathclyde.
 After working in local government, she was elected at the 1999 Scottish Parliament election and served in the Scottish Executive as Minister for Social Justice under Henry McLeish.
 In December 2014, she was appointed as Scottish Labour Spokesperson for Finance, Constitution and Economy; later Economy, Jobs and Fair Work.